 Examples

-Crate ships with six example applications in the examples/ directory.
-Each one is a self-contained vibe.d server that serves both an API and a browser-based client at http://localhost:9090/.
+Crate ships with twelve example applications in the examples/ directory.
+Most are self-contained vibe.d servers that serve both an API and a browser-based client at http://localhost:9090/.

 Quick Start